 2. Security & Encryption

-Another security option to consider is whether or not the site has an option to encrypt your data on the remote server; which is an excellent way to increase the overall strength of your data security.
+A smart security option to consider is using companies that encrypt your data on the remote server; which is an excellent way to increase the overall strength of your data security.

 3. Universal Operation